 We involve public safety practitioners — fire, police, and EMS — directly in our research and development activities for public safety specific requirements.

-PSCR program project results of are disseminated regularly to the public safety community through applicable conferences such as the Association of Public-Safety Communications Officials — International, the International Wireless Communications Expo, articles, reports and documents, and DHS outreach events.
+PSCR program project results of are disseminated regularly to the public safety community through applicable conferences such as the Association of Public-Safety Communications Officials — International, the International Wireless Communications Expo, articles, reports and documents, and outreach events.